Build vs. Buy: Native Integrations

 When customers flag issues with an integration, it could be caused by issues with your own product, with the 3rd party product, with the integration logic, or by end-user configuration errors.

-Embedded iPaaS platforms streamline the debugging and support experience by providing a history of integration executions that surface where exactly an execution (or series of executions) errored out.
+Embedded iPaaS platforms like Paragon streamline the debugging and support experience by providing a suite of monitoring & observability tools, such as a log of workflow executions that surface where errors have occurred, and for which customers.

 Weighing the Benefits: In-House vs. Embedded iPaaS